liquidprompt/liquidprompt/docs/config.rst

    :type: bool
    :value: 0

    Displays the time at which the prompt was shown.
+The format can be configured with :attr:`LP_TIME_FORMAT`.

    See also: :attr:`LP_TIME_ANALOG` and :attr:`LP_COLOR_TIME`.